dgunning/MathMastery/docs/learning_plans/unit1/lesson_content/lesson10_discriminant.md

 3. Working with quadratic functions in different forms
 4. Applying quadratics to optimization problems

-**Remember:** The discriminant is a powerful tool that allows us to quickly analyze the behavior of quadratic equations without having to solve them completely.
-This skill helps build mathematical intuition and problem-solving efficiency.
+**Remember:** The discriminant is your mathematical crystal ball!
+With just one calculation, you can predict solutions before you even start solving.
+This isn't just a formula—it's your shortcut to working smarter, not harder, in everything from calculus to computer science!